nskwon/confessionlib/README.md

 # confessionlib
 A website designed for users to make anonymous confessions that will be available for viewing.
-The website uses REST API's and MEAN stack architecture
+The website uses REST API's and MEAN stack architecture.